Dark Black Holes in the Mass Gap: Atomic Dark Matter

-As discussed above, a fraction of dark matter can form atomic states consisting of a heavy ``proton" with mass $m_{X}$ and a light electron with mass $m_{c} \ll m_{X}$ and we denote the fraction of atomic dark matter (ADM) $\epsilon = \frac{\Omega_{ADM}}{\Omega_{DM}}$.
-Atomic dark matter and the associated phenomenology has been explored extensively \cite{Goldberg:1986nk,Kaplan:2009de, Kaplan:2011yj, Cyr-Racine:2012tfp, Cline:2012is,Cline:2013pca, Fan:2013yva,Fan:2013tia,Fan:2013bea,Cyr-Racine:2013fsa,2014,Rosenberg:2017qia, Ghalsasi:2017jna,Shandera:2018xkn,Gresham:2018anj,Essig:2018pzq,Alvarez:2019nwt,Roux:2020wkp,Cyr-Racine:2021oal,Cline:2021itd,Chacko:2021vin,Ryan:2021dis,Gurian:2021qhk,Ryan:2021tgw,Howe:2021neq,Blinov:2021mdk,Bansal:2021dfh,Cruz:2022otv,Peled:2022byr}.
 The upper bound on the fraction of atomic dark matter comes from considering the impact of the inevitable dark acoustic oscillations on the CMB as well as on the matter power spectrum \cite{Cyr-Racine:2012tfp,Cyr-Racine:2013fsa}.
 While the exact constraints depend on the ratio of the dark CMB temperature to the visible-sector CMB temperature, as well as on $m_{X}, m_{c}, \alpha_{D}$, all of the parameter space can be accommodated as long as the dark atoms make up at most $\approx 5\%$ of the total DM density.
 In Ref.~\cite{Ghalsasi:2017jna} galaxy and star formation from dark atoms was investigated and constraints on the parameter space were derived assuming that $5\%$ of the dark matter is atomic.
 Strong constraints from measurements of galaxy mass (from rotation curves), as well as dynamic heating of ultra-faint dwarfs from black holes formed from the dark sector rule out most of the interesting parameter space of atomic dark matter.
 However in this paper we assume that atomic dark matter can generically be much less than $5\%$ of the dark matter density, potentially avoiding the above-mentioned constraints.

 Let us now discuss the parameter space $(m_{X},m_{c},\alpha_{D})$.
 The dark atoms fall into halos formed by dark matter, shock-heating to the virial temperature of the halo $T_{\vir}$.
 If the virial temperature is comparable or larger than the binding energy of the atom, $B = \alpha^{2}_{D} m_{c}/2$, then the dark hydrogen ionizes and cools via Compton scattering, bremsstrahlung, and atomic transitions.
 The cooling time has to be fast enough that the gas cools before the halo experiences further mergers which increase its virial temperature.
 Most of the parameter constraints we mention below depend on the ability of the gas to cool efficiently.
 We discuss the cooling and other relevant timescales in detail in Appendix \ref{sec:appcoolingtimes} and justify our parameter choice.
 Our parameter range choices are as follows: